GBrachetta/Fattoria/README.md

 - Video landing page, for an immersive ﬁrst impression.
 - Static photo on mobile-sized devices to avoid high data consumption.
-- Suﬃcient photos showing what the client can expect, but due to the amount of pictures we plan to have, we would like to compact them using elements like carousels so they don’t become overwhelming or intrusive.
+- Suﬃcient photos showing what the client can expect, but due to the number of pictures we plan to have, we would like to compact them using elements like carousels so they don’t become overwhelming or intrusive.

-• Our user will probably favour desktop browsing over mobile due to the nature of the information they’re looking for.
+Our user will probably favour desktop browsing over mobile due to the nature of the information they’re looking for.

 ## Why would a user want this?